 It may seem obvious BUT the difference between knowing and doing is a universal human struggle.

-During periods when stress, distress, or/or heightened anxiety is prominent, we can intentionally engage in activity that occupies the mental space that would otherwise be prominently buzzing with streams of distressing thoughts.
+During periods when stress, distress, and/or heightened anxiety is prominent, intentional engagement in activity can take up some of, if not much of, the mental space that would otherwise be prominently buzzing with streams of distressing thoughts.

 It’s not about replacing sadness with happiness; it’s about practicing having a little bit of conscious control around balancing the content of our conscious attention.
 Balancing negative emotions with positive ones.